marklogic/marklogic-docker/README.md

      store/marklogicdb/marklogic-server:10.0-8.3-centos-1.0.0-ea3
 8834a1193994cc75405de27d6985eba632ee1e9a1f4519dac6ff833cecb9abb6
 ```
 Wait about a minute for MarkLogic Server to initialize before checking the ports.
-To verify the successful installation and initialization, login to the MarkLogic Server Admin Interface using admin credentials provided while running the container.
+To verify the successful installation and initialization, log into the MarkLogic Server Admin Interface using admin credentials used in the command above.
 This is done by navigating to http://localhost:8001.
 Additionally, you can verify the configuration by following the procedures outlined in the MarkLogic Server documentation.
 See the Installation documentation [here](https://docs.marklogic.com/guide/installation/procedures#id_84772).

+### Uninitialized MarkLogic Server
 For an Uninitialized MarkLogic Server, admin credentials or license information is not required while creating the container.
 The Docker container will have MarkLogic Server installed and ports exposed for app servers as specified in the run command.
 Users can access the Admin Interface via http://localhost:8001 and manually initialize the MarkLogic Server, create admin user, databases and install license.
 See the Installation documentation [here](https://docs.marklogic.com/guide/installation/procedures#id_84772).

 To create an uninitialized MarkLogic Server with [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/), run this command: